mehulagg/gitlab/doc/development/merge_request_performance_guidelines.md

 saved directly to Object Storage by Workhorse, and all downloads needs to be served by Workhorse.

-Performing uploads/downloads via Unicorn/Puma is an expensive operation, as it blocks the whole processing slot (worker or thread) for the duration of the upload.
+Performing uploads/downloads via Puma is an expensive operation, as it blocks the whole processing slot (thread) for the duration of the upload.

-Performing uploads/downloads via Unicorn/Puma also has a problem where the operation can time out, which is especially problematic for slow clients.
+Performing uploads/downloads via Puma also has a problem where the operation can time out, which is especially problematic for slow clients.
 If clients take a long time to upload/download the processing slot might be killed due to request processing timeout (usually between 30s-60s).